 First off, because you’re reading this, I can assume one of two things: either you’re successful or you’re becoming successful.
 Why do I say that?
 Because mixing dinner and business is a pretty great sign you’re somebody.
-People who take clients out to dinner are people who probably believe the line between business and pleasure should be permeable – and that’s the best way to live.
+People who take new clients out to dinner are people who probably believe the line between business and pleasure should be permeable – and that’s the best way to live.
 But moving on… here’s how to have a successful dinner with a new client.

 Find out Their Favorite Restaurant

 Discover their favorite restaurant.
 If you’ve known them for some time, you probably know.
 But if you don’t know, ask their assistant.
 Be sure to discover their favorite restaurant – not just one of their favorites.
 This will make a difference.
-If putting the client in a happy place makes them happy – then it’ll make your job of putting together a business deal that much easier.
+If putting the new client in a happy place makes them happy – then it’ll make your job of putting together a business deal that much easier.

 Plan Arrangements Appropriately

-Make the entire dinner as easy as possible on the client.
+Make the entire dinner as easy as possible on the new client.
 Understand how he will get to the meeting.
 Mention parking if appropriate.
 For extra points, offer to pick them up or have someone else pick them up and bring them to dinner.
 Remember, the dinner should be about taking care of business.
 You don’t want to burden them with horrible parking, a difficult to understand Uber driver or anything of the like.
 Your job is to make life as easy as possible for the person.

 Another top tip is, if the guest is a male, that you don’t require their back to face the door.
 This, for an unexplained reason, makes many males uncomfortable.
 Be courteous and put your own back to the door if necessary.
 But ideally, have no one put their back to the door.
 Ask for the proper table, if need be.
 Many people are too shy to request a table but in a restaurant, everything is up for negotiation.
 Except the price, of course.